Knightmore/MultiWorldBootstrap/README.md

 ---
 ### Duplicating
-To use unitys default systems the custom worlds need to know in which namespace they are.
+There are two ways to use unitys default systems :

+##### 1. Based on namespace
-This example adds the hybrid renderer, physics and transforms:
+This example adds the hybrid renderer, physics and transforms through their namespace:
 ```csharp
 public Bootstrap()
     {